Tam-Taro/SEL-Filtering-and-Sorting/README.md

   <details>
         <summary>PS.
-I just switched to TorBox on their BF deal, so now I can share my code like everyone else woo!!</summary></summary>
+I just switched to TorBox on their BF deal, so now I can share my code like everyone else woo!!
+For the best stremio experience, you need a debrid service, and TB is current top recommendation especially if you're like me, and like to share your stremio setup with family and friends. </summary></summary>

     f1cdd3f8-aeee-48f1-849b-64fc7e5aeb3c
   > Use my [referral](https://torbox.app/subscription?referral=f1cdd3f8-aeee-48f1-849b-64fc7e5aeb3c) and we both get +84 days on a yearly sub, if it's your first ever purchase.